 Vitamin D also assists with the delivery of calcium to the brain, which is important for internal messaging and memory.

-Low levels of vitamin D increase risk for depression and unstable mood.
+Low levels of vitamin D increase risk for unstable mood.
 When deficient in vitamin D3, receptors and neurons are unable to function efficiently.
-This leads to a declining and unstable mood, and sometimes more serious, chronic mental illness like depression (7).
+This leads to a declining and unstable mood (7).

 Daily Requirements of Vitamin D